CloudClub-uoft/cloud-club-website/README.md

       - [X] Timestamp
       - [X] Posts per page
       - [X] Page selection
-      - [ ] Sorting (will have to discuss format further, and if doing server-side/client-side processing)
+      - [X] Sorting (will have to discuss format further, and if doing server-side/client-side processing)
-- [ ] View Post
+- [ ] View Single Post - Leo
 - [ ] New Post

 ## Backend